-1132.3 Lighting and Motors: Tenant improvements, alterations or repairs where 60% or more of the fixtures are new shall comply with Sections 1531 and 1532.
-Where less than 60% of the fixtures are new, the installed lighting wattage shall be maintained or reduced.
-Where 60% or more of the lighting fixtures in a suspended ceiling are new, and the existing insulation is on the suspended ceiling, the roof/ceiling assembly shall be insulated according to the provisions of Chapter 13, Section 1311.2.
+1132.3 Lighting and Motors: Tenant improvements, alterations or repairs where 60 percent or more of the fixtures in a use (as defined in Table 15-1) within a tenant space or in an entire floor (whichever is smaller) are new shall comply with Sections 1531 and 1532.
+Where less than 60 percent of the fixtures are new, the installed lighting wattage shall be maintained or reduced.
+Where 60 percent or more of the lighting fixtures in a suspended ceiling are new, and the existing insulation is on the suspended ceiling, the roof/ceiling assembly shall be insulated according to the provisions of Chapter 13, Section 1311.2.

 Where new wiring is being installed to serve added fixtures and/or fixtures are being relocated to a new circuit, controls shall comply with Sections 1513.1 through 1513.5.
-Where a new lighting panel with all new raceway and conductor wiring from the panel to the fixtures is being installed, controls shall comply with Section 1513.6.
+Where a new lighting panel (or a moved lighting panel) with all new raceway and conductor wiring from the panel to the fixtures is being installed, controls shall comply with Section 1513.6.